Damaged Hair Cuticles

 Treatment

 The best method of treatment for damaged hair cuticles is to avoid the causes.
 When your hair starts to break, it typically begins at the end, known as split ends.
-Trimming your hair on a regular basis won't prevent the damage but it will stop it from getting worse.
+Trimming your hair on a regular basis won’t prevent the damage, but it will stop it from getting worse.
 Hair is best when left alone; try not to touch it too much or over brush it.
-Mild shampoos are gentler on your hair cuticles but you don't need to wash it everyday.
+Mild shampoos are gentler on hair cuticles, but you don’t need to wash it every day.
 Use a conditioner in place of, as well as in conjunction with, your shampoo to help keep your hair strong, clean and moisturized.
 Avoid chemically treating or dyeing your hair.
 Consider using hot oil treatments to help prevent your hair from breaking and splitting.

 Considerations

-A healthy diet and adequate water intake are essential for healthy hair.
-While vitamin deficiencies or malnutrition do not directly affect your hair cuticles, it will make your hair vulnerable to the factors that can damage the cuticle.
+A healthful diet and adequate water intake are essential for healthy hair.
+While vitamin deficiencies or malnutrition do not directly affect hair cuticles, it can make hair vulnerable to the factors that can damage the cuticle.